Updating Horizontal Tidebound

 Khoth frowned.
 “Perhaps he did not recognize you then.”

-A smile played on her lips a moment.
+A smile played on her lips for a moment.
 “Well, then he could not have been intimidated by me if he did not recognize me, now could he?”

 Khoth shrugged.
 “I suppose.
 So what do you think the reason was for his nervousness?”